 The Company does not maintain a defined benefit pension plan for any of its employees, including the NEOs.
-The Company does offer an individual based Group RRSP policy (the "Canadian Policy") in which the NEOs participate.
-The Canadian Policy was revised partly through the fiscal year ended July 31, 2021.
+The Company does offer an individual based Group RRSP policy in which the NEOs participate.
+The policy was revised partly through the fiscal year ended July 31, 2021.

-All full time permanent employees with one or more year of service are eligible to participate in the Canadian Policy which provides a Company's contribution of up to a maximum of 2.5% of base salary.
-The Company's contributions under the Canadian Policy will match 100% of the employee's contributions.
+All full-time permanent employees with one or more year of service are eligible to participate in the policy which provides a Company's contribution of up to a maximum of 2.5% of base salary.
+The Company's contributions under the policy will match 100% of the employee's contributions.

-The Company's contribution is provided by the Company to the provider of the Canadian Policy for application to the employee's account.
+The Company's contribution is provided by the Company to the provider of the policy for application to the employee's account.
 Once in the employee's account, the investment decision and the decision of when to redeem the funds are both at the sole discretion of the employee.
 The Company does not have access to information on the accumulated value for any NEO.
-Accordingly, the Company has only disclosed the contributions made to the Canadian Policy by the Company on behalf of the NEOs in the "Value of All Other Compensation" column in the Table of Compensation Excluding Compensation Securities on page 30.
+Accordingly, the Company has only disclosed the contributions made to the policy by the Company on behalf of the NEOs in the "Value of All Other Compensation" column in the Table of Compensation Excluding Compensation Securities on page 30 above.